oracle-livelabs/converged/microservices-with-converged-db/intro-graalvm/intro-graalvm.md

 ### Prerequisites

-- An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
+- An Oracle Cloud Account - Please view this workshop's LiveLabs landing page.

 ## Learn More